mosip/id-authentication/authentication/authentication-internal-service/README.md

 # Internal Authentication Service
 ## About
-Authentication Service is used by Internal MOSIP modules such as Registration Processor, Registration Client and Resident to authenticate an individual's UIN/VID using one ore more authentication types.
+Internal Authentication Service is used by Internal MOSIP modules such as Registration Processor, Registration Client and Resident to authenticate an individual's UIN/VID using one ore more authentication types.

 ## Authentication Types:
 * Below are the authentication types supported in MOSIP, which can be used seperately or combined in any combination,